syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Appearance.md

 ##Built-in Themes

-Following are the build-in themes available in the OlapChart.
+Following are the built-in themes available in the OlapChart.

 * flatlight
 * flatdark